connectstrata/strata-frontend-sdk/README.md

 1. Generate a signing key

-Login to the Strata web app and generate a signing key
+Login to the Strata web app and generate a signing key on the [Settings](https://app.connectstrata.com/settings) page.

 2. Create signed user JWT tokens